Habrio/Habrio/README.md

 ## Docker

 The application can be run in a container using the included `Dockerfile`.
+It uses a multi-stage build based on `python:3.12-slim` and installs all dependencies in a builder stage.
+The runtime image runs as an unprivileged `appuser` account and expects a read-only root filesystem.

 ### Build
 ```bash